mkostrun/UBASIC-PLUS/README.md

     0 for low, 1 for medium and 2 for high frequency.

-- *awrite_conf(prescaler,period), awrite(channel,value)*
+- *awrite_conf(prescaler,period), awrite(channel,value), awrite(channel)*

   direct control over output pins that support PWM on the micro-controller.
+The *value* has to be in the range 0 to *period*-1.
 Tied to hardware functions described in config.h

 - *i = hw_event(channel)*